top of page

 The adjective 'systemic' is derived from the noun 'system,' which has its origins in Latin.
 In Latin, 'systema' referred to a set of organized or interconnected elements forming a unified whole.
 When 'systema' entered the English language, it evolved to describe a complex structure or organization characterized by interconnected parts.
 'Systemic,' as an adjective, emphasizes the aspect of affecting the entire system or organization, rather than just specific parts of it.
 It conveys the idea that a particular issue, condition, or process has pervasive and widespread effects throughout the entire system, reflecting its etymological connection to the concept of interconnectedness and the functioning of a whole system as a unit.

-Quiz: Find the meaning of the adjective systemic:
+Find the correct meaning of the adjective systemic:

 Try Again!